lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-asset-sourcing.md

  >
  >For immediate fix on AEM 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your author instance.
  >

-## Prerequisites {#prerequisites}

-* AEM 6.5.0.2 or above.
-* Ensure that your AEM Assets instance is configured with Brand Portal.
-See, [Configure AEM Assets with Brand Portal](../using/configure-aem-assets-with-brand-portal.md).

 ## See also {#reference-articles}